Pasadena City College to UC Berkeley

 Major Requirements

-Psychology (B.A., College of Letters & Science) Major Preparation
+Psychology (B.A.) — College of Letters and Science Major Preparation

-Psychology (B.A., College of Letters & Science) at UC Berkeley
+Psychology (B.A.) — College of Letters and Science at UC Berkeley

 Courses at Pasadena City College that satisfy UC Berkeley's Psychology major preparation, verified via ASSIST.org.